 To play a card, position the mouse pointer over the card and click the RIGHT mouse button.
 Alternatively, you may click the LEFT mouse button with the ALT key depressed.
-Alternatively, you may drag and drop a card directly from your hand to the mat.
-Alternatively, unless you have disabled the AutoCard player preference, you may double-click on each card in turn.
+Or you may drag and drop a card directly from your hand to the part of mat.